-As outlined in the book, this blue ocean philosophy encourages us to not get stuck in what you always did and what your competitors do, but rather to focus on the details of your business and be receptive to growth opportunities.
-In our present case, a discipline of being observant of the ever changing needs of the market, embracing customer feedback with an eye to create ongoing incremental ‘value innovations’ has the power to in turn create true loyalty, powerful word of mouth, and new market demand.
+As outlined in the book, this blue ocean philosophy encourages us to not get stuck in what we always did and what our competitors do, but rather to focus on the details of our business and be receptive to growth opportunities.
+In our present case, a discipline of being observant of the ever-changing needs of the market, embracing customer feedback with an eye to create ongoing incremental ‘value innovations’ has the power to in turn create true loyalty, powerful word of mouth, and new market demand.
 The book refers to facilitating “public megaphones” what we hoteliers would call, user-generated content and social media, and very importantly, 5-Star guest reviews from enthusiastic customers to promote our brand, optimize our reach and attract new guests.

 How to begin?
 Let go of defensive reflexes and thoughtfully mine these negative reviews for every nugget of gold as you dig your way down to the root cause of your guests’ disappointment, discomfort, or distress.
 A customer has taken the time to share the gift of their thoughts with you, detailing their hopes along with their frustrations.
 You don’t need to hire a pricey focus group now.
 You only need to faithfully collaborate with your team for creative solutions to move you closer to your goal of 100% guest satisfaction every day.